Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Introduction

-The remainder of the paper is organized as follows.
+The remainder of this paper is organized as follows.
 Section \ref{sec:setup} presents the model and assumptions.
-In Section \ref{sec:est}, we present the proposed estimators of spot volatility, leverage effect, volatility of volatility and volatility functional, followed by their asymptotic properties.
-Several issues are discussed in Section \ref{sec:diss}, including some other definitions of leverage effect used in existing literature, possible applications of our established theoretical conclusions.
+Section \ref{sec:est} introduces the proposed estimators of spot volatility, the leverage effect, volatility of volatility, and volatility functionals, together with their asymptotic properties.
+We discuss several issues in Section \ref{sec:diss}, including alternative definitions of the leverage effect used in the existing literature and the effects of jumps.
 Simulation studies are conducted in Section \ref{sec:simu}.
 We apply our estimators to a real high-frequency dataset in Section \ref{sec:emp}.
-Section \ref{sec:con} concludes the paper.
-All the technical proofs are relegated to the supplementary material.
+Section \ref{sec:con} concludes.
+All proofs of the theoretical results in the paper are given in Section \ref{sec:proofs}.